 3. Abel Tasman National Park

 Located on the north end of New Zealand’s South Island, Abel Tasman National Park is a coastal paradise.
-It is among the most easily accessible national parks in New Zealand with several tour operators providing services for a horde of recreational activities in the area.
-You can explore the natural beauty of its pristine beaches, crystal clear turquoise waters and lush native forests by kayaks, helicopters, and catamarans.
-There are luxurious arrangements for stay and sightseeing inside the national park.
+It is among the most easily accessible national parks in New Zealand, with several tour operators providing services for a horde of recreational activities.
+Visitors can explore the natural beauty of its pristine beaches, crystal clear turquoise waters and lush native forests by kayaks, helicopters, and catamarans.
+In addition, there are luxurious arrangements for staying and sightseeing inside the national park.

 4. Kahurangi National Park